-Between June 2017 and June 2018, NACTO explored structural challenges transportation agencies face when working to improve safety and livability on their streets.
+Between June 2017 and June 2018, NACTO explored structural challenges transportation agencies face when improving safety and livability on their streets.
 Through this project, NACTO uncovered patterns and opportunities that cities often use to get more done, faster.

 As a result of this project, NACTO found that there are clear markers of success within agencies that are most effective at delivering projects: